k-Step Nilpotent Lie Algebras: Cubic associative Lie multiplication

 Let $\g=(\K^n,\mu)$ be a $3$-step nilpotent $n$-dimensional Lie algebra and $\{X_1,\cdots,X_n\}$ be a basis of $\K^n.$ The structure constants $(C_{ij}^k)$ of $\mu$ related to this basis satisfy the following polynomial equations:

 for any $i,j,k,l \in \{1,\cdots,n\}$.

 Let $\g$ be a $n$-dimensional $3$-step nilpotent Lie algebra.
-If we consider the vector space $\K^{n^3}$ parametrized by the structure constants $C_{ij}^k$, the polynomial equations (\ref{3s}) are the equations of an algebraic variety in $\K^{n^3}$.
-We denote this variety by $3Nilp_n$.
+If we consider the vector space $\K^{n^3}$ parametrized by the structure constants $C_{ij}^k$, the polynomial equations (\ref{3s}) are the equations of the algebraic variety $3Nilp_n$.
 Any element of $3Nilp_n$ is a Lie bracket $\mu$ of a $3$-step nilpotent, $n$-dimensional Lie algebra $\g=(\K^n,\mu)$.
 We identify $\g$ with its Lie bracket $\mu$.

 Let $\g \in 3Nilp_n$.
 Its characteristic sequence is of type $(3,\cdots,3,2,\cdots,2,1,\cdots,1)$ with $n=3k_3+2k_2+k_1$ where $k_i$ is the number of $i$ in the characteristic sequence.
 The aim of the next section is to describe the families $\mathcal{F}^{n,3}_{k_3,k_2,k_1}$ of these Lie algebras.
 For example, in dimension $7$, these families are $\mathcal{F}^{7,3}_{2,0,1}$, $\mathcal{F}^{7,3}_{1,1,2}$ and $\mathcal{F}^{7,3}_{1,0,4}$.